-PDF-formatted files for 1-3 above (with a separate file for each Cover Letter) will be uploaded onto Moodle.
-The names of the Macalester faculty/staff and some basic information will be gathered through a form located on the Moodle site.
+PDF-formatted files for 1-3 above (with a separate file for each Cover Letter) will be uploaded onto MHRI Application Moodle site.
+The names of the Macalester faculty/staff and some basic information will be gathered through the Application FORM located on the Moodle site.

 Oliva Warner ('14) and Christa Nilsen ('14) worked on-campus with Dr. Chad Higdon-Topaz (Math, Statistics, and Computer Science).
 Their work led to the the publication of Social Aggregation in Pea Aphids: Experiment and Random Walk Modeling in PLOS One.

 Linnea Swanson ('14) worked with Dr. Devavani Chatterjea (Biology).